GRAND TOUR OF SLOVENIA 10D/9N

 Day 1 Brda

 A fairy tale landscape, nested halfway between the Alps and the Adriatic Sea, with abundance of beauties, attractions and experiences.
 This idyllic landscape of slovenian region of Brda is where we spend two nights.
 Cultural heritage in Brda has intertwined over the centuries: from cultivated landscapes, typical architectures of villages and castles to numerous ethnological attractions, customs, habits and a distinctive dialect.
 The stamp of the past has undoubtedly left its traces.The hilly Brda landscape is speckled with villages, some clustered like birds’ nests, some elongated and dispersed, with houses spread along the ridges, but all of them surrounded by the greenery of vineyards and orchards with roads, track and paths winding among them.
 Our lodging is modern Hotel San Martin (two nights) situated in charming village of Šmartno.
-Included transfers from Trieste airport and Trieste city center followed by late afternoon orientational walk, welcome drink and welcome dinner.
+Included transfers from Trieste, Ljubljana or Venice airport, followed by late afternoon orientational walk, welcome drink and welcome dinner.

 Day 2 Brda-Slovenian coast-Piran-Lipica